 You don’t play around with that stuff if you, if you really want to get sober, you have to get rid of people, places, and things that even remotely remind you of drinking or trigger you with alcohol, you can’t play around with it you have to treat it like it’s life or death, and you have to change everything.

 Two years into sobriety, I moved away from that small town because there was just all my friends drinking, there was every place that reminded me of alcohol.
 I had to uproot and leave, I got a new girlfriend that didn’t drink.
 I started doing spiritual work, and I went to Peru and did Ayahuasca.

 So it was a real spiritual transformation but I wanted to do it, because I knew it was life or death.
 The heart attack didn’t scare me.
 I wasn’t tired, it wasn’t time yet for me to stop.
 I did not hit bottom, I thought the heart attack was a fluke.
 I drank for four more years and it kept getting worse.

 Alcohol is progressive.
-It’s a disease that grows whether you drink or not.
-So I know if I went back, drinking, even though I’ve been sober for, you know, 13 years.
+It is a disease that grows whether you drink or not.
+So I know if I went back, drinking, even though I have been sober for, you know, 13 years.
 I know I would be right back where I started in a couple of weeks.

-I’d be homeless, I’d be hanging out with hobos and bums, I would be drinking malt liquor, because once you learn those tricks of addiction, you’ll go right back to them.
+I would be homeless, I’d be hanging out with hobos and bums, I would be drinking malt liquor, because once you learn those tricks of addiction, you will go right back to them.
 You don’t heal.
 So, that’s my advice.